CarlosHenriqueMagalhaes/PlaylistManagement/README.md

 1 - The name of the Playlist cannot be null;

-2 - The name of the Playlist must contain between 2 and fifty characters;
+2 - The name of the Playlist must contain between 2 and 50 characters;

 3 - Following the model of other Streams services (like Spotify) Playlists can have the same name;